ckan/ckanext-validation/README.md

 Here's more detail on the fields added:

 * `schema`: This can be a [Table Schema](http://frictionlessdata.io/specs/table-schema/) JSON object or an URL pointing to one.
 In the UI form you can upload a JSON file, link to one providing a URL or enter it directly.
 If uploaded, the file contents will be read and stored in the `schema` field.
 In all three cases the contents will be validated against the Table Schema specification.
-* `validation_options`: A JSON object with validation options that will be passed to [Goodtables](https://github.com/frictionlessdata/goodtables-py#validatesource-options).
+* `validation_options`: A JSON object with validation options that will be passed to Frictionless Framework [validate](https://framework.frictionlessdata.io/docs/guides/validating-data.html) function.

 ![Form fields](https://i.imgur.com/ixKOCij.png)